zworkb/kivy-native-ui-demo/activity-library/README.md

     gives error "More than one file was found with OS independent path 'META-INF/ktor-http.kotlin_module'"

-    - solved by adding the block to the android section: packagingOptions {
+    - this is solved by adding the block to the android section: packagingOptions {
         // see https://stackoverflow.com/questions/56484281/compiler-cannot-resolve-classes-in-io-ktor-client-features-logging
         exclude 'META-INF/common.kotlin_module'